Last Updated on May 16, 2024 by Sarah Wilson

 Best Time To Visit Valletta, Malta

-Spring and Autumn are great times to visit, beautiful clear blue skies, cooler evening and fewer crowds.
+Spring and Autumn are great times to visit, with beautiful clear blue skies, cooler evenings and fewer crowds.

 How To Get To and Around Valletta